Build your own 3D printer with a low budget DIY 3D printer kit. Here are the 21 best cheap DIY 3D printer kits in Winter 2016-2017.

 Usually, these are available online, and you can freely review them before you make a purchase.
 To help you make your choice, we’ve added links to supporting documentation where available.

-You can sort and search through these best cheap DIY 3D printer kits.
-You can click on any name in the table to jump to the detailed description.
-Alternatively, you can skip this overview and jump directly to the detailed list.
+You can sort and search through these best cheap DIY 3D printer kits, or you can skip this overview and jump directly to the detailed list.

 |3D Printer||Type||Build Volume (mm)||Resolution (microns)||Filament (mm)||Connectivity||Heated Bed||Market Price (USD)||Price Check|